-Drive into the car park - the barrier will open automatically - and park in one of the numbered arrivals lanes.
-Make a note of the lane number.
+On arrival, please drive into the car park and the barrier will open automatically, then press the green button at the second barrier in order to enter the car park.
+As you enter they will record the condition of your vehicle for safety and security.
+Please park in one of the numbered arrivals lanes and make a note of the lane number.
 Then unload your luggage and make your way into the check-in building in front of you.
 Head to one of the machines and follow the instructions.
-In a nutshell, you'll just need to scan the barcode on your booking confirmation, and if you gave us all your details when you booked, the whole process should take about a minute.
+You'll just need to scan the barcode on your booking confirmation, and if you gave them all your details when you booked, the whole process should take about a minute.

 Airparks parks your car for you, so you leave your car key with them.
-The machine will give you a key tag, which you'll need to attach to your car key, and a ticket so you can collect your key when you come back.
-Once you've put the key tag on your key, you just need to drop it in the blue box to the right of the check-in building, in the slot for your lane number.
-And that's it - you're ready to hop on the transfer bus and head to the terminal.
+The machine will give you a key tag, which you'll need to attach to your car key, as well as a ticket so you can collect your key when you come back.
+Once you've put the key tag on your key, you just need to drop it in the box to the right of the check-in building, in the slot for your lane number.
+You're then ready to board the transfer bus and head to the terminal.
 If there isn't a bus there, there's a big heated shelter with plenty of seats to the right of the check-in building.

 Your car key is the only one you need to leave with Airparks, so it's a good idea to take all your other keys off your keyring before you leave home.